-Omid Uskowi represents clients in international white collar criminal investigations and compliance matters.
-He has managed major investigations for a variety of multinational companies and negotiated settlements before the US Department of Justice, US Securities and Exchange Commission, and other federal and state regulatory entities.
+Omid Uskowi is a Senior Associate in the Litigation and Government Enforcement practice group in San Francisco.
+Omid represents clients in matters involving anti-corruption, anti-money laundering, trade sanctions, fraud, and related enforcement actions.
+Omid has managed major investigations relating to such matters for a variety of multinational companies.
 He has conducted anti-corruption and anti-money laundering risk assessments and due diligence for companies across industries, and has worked on the ground evaluating partnerships, investments and other business opportunities worldwide.

 Previously, Omid served as a judicial affairs officer for the United Nations Mission in South Sudan, where he worked on rule of law implementation and chaired the UN's Working Group on Prolonged and Arbitrary Detention in Central Equatoria State.

 Representative Legal Matters

 Led internal investigations and risk assessments for multinational companies in FCPA and related matters in various countries, including Bangladesh, Kazakhstan, Kyrgyzstan, Luxembourg, Morocco, Netherlands, Pakistan, Russia, Rwanda, Saudi Arabia, Spain, Switzerland, Turkey, UAE, Uganda, Ukraine, and Uzbekistan.

 Handled anti-corruption investigations and risk assessments for a Netherlands-based multinational telecommunications company with mandatory reporting obligations to DOJ and SEC.